OpenEvalProject/evals/manuscripts/elife-24573/v2/manuscript.md

 We assessed whether units fire at similar rates during CO task beta oscillations and NR task beta oscillations.
 Go cue aligned trials were aggregated for each task, with each trial lasting 2.5 s (1.5 s before go cue through 1.0 s after go cue).
 Unit activity was binned into 100 ms bins, yielding 25 bins per trial.
 For every trial, bins that were labeled as slow and on-beta were selected.
 The distribution of spike counts for these slow, on-beta bins from the NR task was compared with the slow, on-beta bins from the CO task.
 Counts from fast bins were not used in the analysis because there were very few fast bins that were also on-beta.

-Example mean firing rates of four consecutive on-beta time bins in a row, aligned to onset of on-beta, are shown for two example single unit recordings (unit 101a and unit 1a) from Monkey G in
+Example mean firing rates of four consecutive on-beta time bins in a row, aligned to onset of on-beta, are shown for two example single unit recordings (unit 101a and unit 1a) from Monkey G in Figure 6a, where red is the mean firing rate for NR slow, on-beta bins, and blue is the mean firing rate for CO slow, on-beta bins.
+Figure 6b shows the fraction of units exhibiting significantly different mean firing rates between the slow, on-beta bins from the two tasks on each day (Mann–Whitney test, p<0.05, number of units recorded per day displayed above bar).
+Each day, 40–60% of units from Monkey G (15–20% of units from Monkey C, inset) exhibited significantly different firing rates for NR versus CO slow, on-beta bins.

 ![Figure 6.](https://cdn.elifesciences.org/articles/24573/elife-24573-fig6-v2.jpg)

 **Figure 6.:** (a) Schematic of an LFP trace (in black) with an on-beta vs. off-beta indicator shown in green.
 During oscillatory events, example mean firing rates are shown for two example single units from Monkey G (unit 101a, unit 1a), where the red trace is for on-beta bins during the neurofeedback epoch and the blue trace is for slow, on-beta bins during the CO task.
 Graphs are aligned to starting bin of beta event. (b) For each day (main plot Monkey G: days G1 – G6, subplot Monkey C: days C1 – C4), a bar plot indicates the fraction of units that exhibit significantly different firing patterns during slow, on-beta time points in the CO and NR task assessed by the Mann–Whitney U test (p<0.05).
 Number of units recorded per day are printed above each bar. (c–e) Example beta amplitude-to-spike rate mappings for single-units from a day.
 Mappings in red are from the CO task.
 Mappings in blue are from the same unit on the same day during the NR task.
 Units can exhibit similar means but different slopes (c), similar slopes but different means (d), or different slopes and different means (e). (f, g) Stability of beta-to-rate slope estimates from subset #1 versus subset #2 of CO (f) and NR (g) tasks (main plot Monkey G, subplot Monkey C).
 R values indicate correlation coefficient between beta-to-rate slopes computed from subset #1 and from subset #2, averaged across days. (h) Comparison of beta-to-rate slopes from CO versus NR tasks (full set, not subset).
-R values indicate correlation coefficient between slopes from CO task versus slopes computed from NR task, averaged across days.DOI: http://dx.doi.org/10.7554/eLife.24573.012
+R values indicate correlation coefficient between slopes from CO task versus slopes computed from NR task, averaged across days.

 While many individual cells showed changes in mean firing rate during slow, on-beta bins across the two different tasks, it is possible that units could still exhibit a consistent spike rate change in response to beta amplitude changes.
 We used methods adapted from Canolty et al. (2012) to fit a beta amplitude-to-spike rate mapping for the NR and CO tasks to determine whether the units’ beta amplitude-to-spike rate correlations are consistent across tasks (see Materials and methods – Beta amplitude-to-spike rate mapping).
 Briefly, the logarithm of instantaneous beta amplitude was calculated for the entire 2.5 s trial and then correlated against the firing rate of each cell.
 Three example units are shown in Figure 6c–e, where the red and blue traces are the relationship between cell firing and beta amplitude for the NR and the CO tasks, respectively.
 Some units exhibit similar mean firing rates but different beta amplitude-to-spike rate slopes (Figure 6c), some exhibit different mean firing rates but similar beta amplitude-to-spike rate slopes (Figure 6d), and some exhibit different mean firing rates and different beta amplitude-to-spike rate slopes (Figure 6e).